ane/ebi/README.md

 book-related logic was underneath the Author interactor.
 But, as soon as you start sharing responsibilities, and they start to overlap, you will run into problems.

 Hence, the API layer is there to provide additional logic that ties two interactors together.

-**TODO: figure this shit out! what exactly is the purpose**
+You could think of it as a *meta-interactor*, something that operates on interactors only, but contains no low-level business logic.

+What is more, the API layer usually has some knowledge of the application domain: while interactors deal with dumb objects (DTOs), the API may be dealing with HTTP request objects.
+Thus, the API is closer to the actual implementation.

+Consequently, the **Core** layer is the unduplicated, non-overlapping part of the application: you may have multiple APIs for the same set of interactors, and multiple *hosts* for each API, but at the fundamental level, there's only one canonical implementation of the core.

-The key differences between an API and an interactor are the following:
+To conclude, the key differences between an API and an interactor are the following:

 * An API is domain-specific and knows about the target implementation.
 The API knows it is talking to a web server.
-It just doesn't know *which kind* of web server it is talking to.
+It just doesn't know *which kind* of web server it is talking to, acting as a bridge between interactors and the delivery mechanism.
+* The API layer may tie a multitude of interactors together, without making them dependent on each other, enforcing loose coupling.
+* APIs can be seen as "meta-interactors", operating on interactors the same way interactors operate on entities.

 ## Finishing the chain: the host